human37/swmac-treatment-scores/README.md

 More information about the project can be found [here.](https://docs.google.com/document/d/1jZDWjx4b_Sxw5XU-NHvDYFSn1iXNnFA3rUbeUMOyN1I/edit?usp=sharing)

 This project is currently deployed on Microsoft Azure, and can be found [here.](http://swmactreatmentscores.azurewebsites.net/)
+(currently hosted on Azure free-tier, so the first ping after a long period of inactivity might take ~10-20 seconds.)

 ### Installing Requirements